Parking on Campus

 514-457-6610 Ext.
 5120

 The main goal of the Student Activities Department is to provide opportunities for students to develop valuable life skills.
 This is done by creating a safe environment for them to strengthen their communication and leadership skills and problem-solving abilities.
 Student Committees organize a Student Debate, a Model United Nations Conference, Winter Carnival, Multicultural Week and Homophobia Awareness Day with advice from members of the Student Activities Department.
 The student government, student newspaper, student radio station and over 30 student clubs thrive on campus with the participation of approximately 1,500 students who learn practical skills and develop lifelong friendships.
 Many fun activities are also organized to help reduce stress for students.
-Located in the Herzberg Building, room H-159 (temporarily relocated in H-236).
+Located in the Herzberg Building, room H-159.

 Contact us at:

 514-457-6610 Ext.
 5320

 Recently renovated, the library carries a vast catalogue of books, videos and equipment rentals.
 Study spaces are also available – individual study carrels are located on the second floor of the library.
 Small tables are also scattered around the library for quiet study.

 Located in L-101, right at the Herzberg main entrance.

 Located in the Stewart Hall building, room SH-115A, the Cafeteria is open Monday to Thursday, 7:30 a.m. to 4:00 p.m., and Friday, 7:30 a.m. to 3:30 p.m., and serves hot nutritional meals (breakfast and lunch) at reasonable prices.

 This space is equipped with microwaves, electrical outlets, and a phone charging station.

 Additional Food Services